tsunamishadow/bonusheroes/fortniteseasonx.md

 * Search 20 Chests with the X-Lord outfit in Team Rumble
 * 1000 Headshot damage in Team Rumble
 * Search 3 Supply Drops in a single match of Team Rumble

+### Spray & Pray

+The first 3 challenges are unlocked, the rest unlock as you complete challenges in this section

+* Deal 500 damage with SMGs to opponents
+* Spray a Fountain, a Junkyard Crane, and a Vending Machine
+* Spray 3 different Gas Stations
+* Find 5 lost spraycans
+* Deal 3000 damage to opponent structures with a Minigun
+* Eliminate 3 opponents with an SMG less than 15m away
+* Search chests at Tilted

+### Spray & Pray Presige

+In order to unlock this section you must complete all 7 challenges in Spray & Pray.
+The first 3 challenges are unlocked, the rest unlock as you complete challenges in this section

+* 2 eliminations with an SMG in a single match
+* Seach 5 chests inside containers with windows
+* Spray cars or trucks in 6 different named locations
+* Visit 2 graffiti covered billboards in a single match
+* Damage 500 opponents with a Minigun
+* Eliminate 5 opponents with an SMG less than 5m away
+* Eliminate 5 opponents in Tilted with Tilted Teknique outfit

 ## Damage Falloff Ranges